hailo-ai/Hailo-Application-Code-Examples/README.md

 # Hailo Application Code Examples
-A set of stand-alone canned examples for exercising different tasks on a Hailo-8 device.
+A set of stand-alone canned examples for compiling NN models and exercising different tasks on Hailo devices.

+Under the `runtime` directory you would find
-* The examples use different coding language (Python, c, c++) and performs different tasks
+* Examples for using different coding languages (Python, c, c#, c++) and performs different tasks
 * Each example was tested on the specified environment
-* For examples that has a major dependancy, the README for that example would highlight it
+* The README for that example would highlight any external dependancy
+* Rich GStreamer pipelines, including BASH and c++ implementations
+* Specific platform guides (e.g. TDA4)

+Under the `model_compilation` directory you would find
+* Examples for converting a naitve mode in ONNX or tflite formats to Hailo executable - HEF
+* Complete optimization flow, including quantization